DoctorDerek/phonebook-filter-by-age/README.md

 - `1.2.0` Extract `<ContactCard>` components and TDD test
 - `1.3.0` Match `<ContactCard>` to design & pass tests
 - `1.4.0` Implement accessible mobile navigation menu
-- `1.5.0` Fix the mobile design to match design document
+- `1.5.0` Align the mobile design with design document
 - `1.6.0` Enact the "filter by age" logic and dropdown
+- `1.7.0` Fix the CREATE & UPDATE actions with new fields